 The institutional grant administrator must notify the Office of Grant Management of the new expiration date using the Change Requests tab in eGMS Reach between 90 and 30 calendar days before the end of the original period of performance.
-The notification must include a justification for the extension and a detailed work plan describing the activities that will be undertaken during the extension period.
+The notification must include a justification for the extension.
 The recipient may not exercise its authority to extend an award merely for expending the unobligated or unliquidated balance of award funds.